keemcn/keemcn.github.io/_posts/2019-11-01-graphs-from-scratch.md

 ![](../images/graphs-from-scratch/img9.png){:height="300px" width="300px"}

-Is the same thing as saying 'There are 3 dots.
+Is the same thing as merely _saying_ that 'There are 3 dots.
 Dot 1 and dot 2 are connected, dot 2 and dot 3 are connected, and dot 3 and dot 1 are connected.'
-Let's invent some way of expressing that with less words.
+Let's invent some way of expressing those relationships with less words.
 If two dots are connected, let's put them in some parentheses and separate them by a comma, like this: $$(dot_{1},dot_{2})$$.

 We can do better.
 Instead of calling them dot 1 and dot 2, let's just use their numbers, like this: $$(1,2)$$.
 The order of the numbers doesn't matter though, so we could flip-flop any of them inside of their parentheses if we wanted to.
 In a way, these numbers and parentheses really _are_ the dots and edges.